skatejs/skatejs/README.md

 #### Passing Data

-You can pass data when initializing the event with the `detail` option in the `eventOptions` argument.
+You can pass data when emitting the event with the `detail` option in the `eventOptions` argument.

 ```js
 skate.emit(element, 'event', {